1. Start with SMART Goals

 Try setting some SMART goals if you find yourself looking at a long to-do list with no idea where to start.
 According to Norman Vincent Peale, an early advocate of positive thinking, “All successful people have a goal.
 No one can get anywhere unless he knows where he wants to go and what he wants to be or do.”

 With SMART goals, you decide what you need to accomplish and how you will go about doing it.
 SMART is an acronym that stands for five important characteristics of a meaningful goal: Specific, Measurable, Attainable, Relevant, and Time-bound.
 In other words, a goal can be easily defined; you can assess your progress in reaching it; it is achievable; it is important to you, and you can complete it within a given timeframe.

 Make sure that all the items on your to-do list satisfy the SMART criteria, and you’ll avoid wasting time on the wrong things.

-2. Pareto your To-Do List
+2. To-Do List Management with Pareto

 Applying the Pareto principle can be a time management gamechanger for those who always have too much to do.
 Also known as the 80-20 rule, the principle says that 80% of our results come from 20% of our efforts.
 Instead of facing an unordered to-do list each day, give each item on the list a rating from 1 to 10 for the effort needed (with 10 being the most effort).
 Then assign another rating from 1 to 10 to each item for its potential benefit (with 10 being the greatest benefit).